-- 1. They have adequate vehicular access arrangements onto the highway; - 2.
-They are appropriate in terms of its impact on the local highway network in terms of capacity and road safety; - 3.
-They are of a high quality and sustainable design and it provides improvements to the public realm and townscape appropriate to its location within and adjacent to two Conservation Areas; - 4.
-They provide a safe and efficient layout for all car park users, including motorists, pedestrians, mobility impaired and cyclists, with a dedicated pedestrian route to the railway station and other facilities; - 5.
-They provide parking spaces (cycle, motor cycle and cycle) including disabled car park bays to meet the current parking standards; - 6.
-20% of car parking spaces should have an electric vehicle charging point in an active form; (see policy MT4); and - 7.
-They do not have an unacceptable adverse impact on the amenity of adjacent residents and occupiers.
+- 1. They do not prejudice the operation of the Malvern Fire Station; - 2.
+The development will not result in severe residual cumulative impacts on the transport network; - 3.
+They are of a high quality and sustainable design and it provides improvements to the public realm and townscape in keeping with the distinctive local character of its location within and adjacent to two Conservation Areas; - 4.
+They provide a safe and efficient access and layout for all car park users, including motorists, pedestrians, mobility impaired and cyclists, with a dedicated pedestrian route to the railway station and other facilities; - 5.
+They provide parking spaces (car, motor cycle and cycle) including disabled car park bays to meet the current parking standards; - 6.
+They include car parking spaces that have an electric vehicle charging point in an active form; (see policy MT3); and - 7.
+They do not have a significant adverse impact on the amenity of adjacent residents and occupiers.

-- 5.7.9 Malvern Link Rail Station is located off the Worcester Road to the West of Malvern Link District Centre.
-According to the office of Rail and Road Statistics, the annual passenger usage for 2015/16 was 344,000 up 9.5% compared to the previous year and up just under 29% from 2011/12. - 5.7.10 Vacant land to the north of the railway station has been identified in the Worcestershire's Local Transport Plan (LTP) 2018 203035 for a car park.
+- 5.7.6.
+Malvern Link Rail Station is located off the Worcester Road to the West of Malvern Link District Centre.
+According to the office of Rail and Road Statistics, the annual passenger usage for 2015/16 was 344,000 up 9.5% compared to the previous year and up just under 29% from 2011/12. - 5.7.7.
+Vacant land to the north of the railway station has been identified in the Worcestershire's Local Transport Plan (LTP) 2018 2030 32 for a car park.
 This is part of the LTP's sustainable travel measures.
-The Town Council consider the provision of additional car parking facilities at the station would be of significant benefit to residents and businesses within the NPA. - 5.7.11 In addition to a new car park the Town Council considers there is a significant opportunity for a transport interchange at Malvern Link rail station.
+The Town Council considers the provision of additional car parking facilities at the station would be of significant benefit to residents and businesses within the NPA. - 5.7.8.
+In addition to a new car park the Town Council considers there is a significant opportunity for a transport interchange at Malvern Link rail station.
 This would include the provision of bus facilities such as a station or shelters with real-time service information which should be closely located to the rail station buildings.
-The provision of park and ride facilities at
+The provision of park and ride facilities at the station would also assist in greater use of rail and bus services and reduce car journeys into and out of Malvern.